 Know the cost of the deal while you can still act on it.

 Advilink is live cost and scope control for M&A diligence.
-Prepare the advisor budget, track committed and actual spend against scope, and export the IC-ready cost story, without chasing anyone.
+It reads the fee letters, engagement letters and invoices as they arrive, keeps committed and actual spend current against scope, and drafts the IC-ready cost story, without chasing anyone.

 Advilink is the live operating layer for diligence cost.
-Set the deal up once, then keep a continuously current view of budgeted, committed and actual advisor spend against scope.
+Set the deal up once.
+Advilink then reads each advisor update, fee letter and invoice as it lands, and keeps budgeted, committed and actual spend current against scope.

 One deal.
 Every workstream, advisor and pound, in one current view.